api-platform/docs/core/filters.md

 The `after` and `before` filters will filter including the value whereas `strictly_after` and `strictly_before` will filter excluding the value.

-As others filters, the date filter must be explicitly enabled:
+Like others filters, the date filter must be explicitly enabled:

 ```php
 <?php